 Placemaking

-Placemaking is a people-led design approach which that enables us and the community to work together to collectively reimagine and revitalise the public spaces in our centres and neighbourhoods.
+Placemaking is a people-led design approach which aims to help the community work together to reimagine and revitalise public spaces.

-We facilitate placemaking in different ways ranging from large infrastructure projects to small temporary projects or activations that help reimagine public spaces such as:
+We facilitate placemaking in different ways including large infrastructure projects and small temporary projects to help reimagine public spaces such as footpaths, streets, laneways, parks and plazas.

 Placemaking is informed by the history, culture and diversity of a place, while also considering the needs of future communities, economic prosperity and environmental sustainability.
-At its core, placemaking aims to create more welcoming, walkable, safe and engaging public spaces for everyone, focusing on the design, activation and management of these places.
+Through placemaking, we aim to create more welcoming, walkable, safe and engaging public spaces for everyone.

 Glen Eira Placemaking Strategy 2023–2027

-The Placemaking Strategy is a guide for a holistic approach to the creation, development, activation and management of public spaces in Glen Eira.
-The Strategy provides Council with an opportunity to work with the community to collectively reimagine public spaces and work towards achieving goals identified in Council’s existing strategies.
+The Placemaking Strategy was adopted in 2023 and guides our approach to the creation and development of projects in Glen Eira's public spaces.
+The Strategy provides us with an opportunity to work with the community to collectively reimagine public spaces.

 Read the Glen Eira Placemaking Strategy 2023–2027 [PDF 17Mb]